The School’s Staff Team

 We are proud and grateful to have a school staff team whose commitment to our community is undoubted.
 In all areas of the school we are dedicated to supporting children and parents, consistently seeking to offer the best possible provision and experiences for all.

 Haytor View Community Primary School & Nursery

 Learning together – enjoying success – aiming high – celebrating difference – enriching community

 Outside of school I take delight in spending time with my dog; a chocolate sprocker called Brodie.
-Currently my ‘hobbies’ include the renovation of a 30 year old camper van, gardening and learning to use my sewing machine!
+My husband and I have been renovated a 30 year old camper van ! which we are looking forward to taking on the road1.
+Currently my ‘hobbies’ include gardening, making chutney and learning to use my sewing machine!

 I have been the Foundation Stage Phase Leader at Haytor since 2013.
 I am an extremely passionate Early Years Leader and university student supervisor.
 I absolutely love working together with parents to support children to become confident, independent, creative and critical thinkers.
 The most important point for me as children join the Foundation Stage is that ALL children feel happy and that everyone has a chance to voice their thoughts and that their views are heard.
 In my spare time I enjoy spending time with my family and friends walking in Cornwall.
 I am currently learning Kundalini yoga and have started to sing in a local choir but my absolute favourite pass time is curling up reading books.